 Rocky Corner’s 33 acres were part of a larger farm owned by the Meyers/Halter family.
 The land was in the original center of Bethany Parish near a church and a schoolhouse.
 In the 1800’s, the family produced vegetables and eggs on Rocky Corner Farm.
 Before she died in the 1990’s, Elsie Halter cared for up to 30 dairy cows, working them through the stonewall-lined pastures we still see today.
 Portions of the larger farm were sold off as the years passed, and adjoining land is now owned by Yale, the Regional Water Authority, and other private landowners.

 Farming and gardening will be a significant part of the lives of those who wish to participate.
 The Rocky Corner buildings are grouped together, so that our homes do not overwhelm the land, but become an integrated part of it.
 We will easily and naturally feel the connections—ourselves, our homes, the land, and the places where our food is growing.
 Our intent is to create a farm that will provide a substantial amount of the food our community needs and provide space for private gardens as well.
-We are hoping to work with a local conservation organization to put the majority of the land under a permanent agricultural easement.

 Our land is adjacent to protected watershed owned by the Regional Water Authority.
 Lake Chamberlain is one of the primary reservoirs for the city of New Haven.
 It lies a short distance due east of Rocky Corner.
 The lake is surrounded by trails which can be used for hiking, horses and skiing.
 A public access walking and horse trail easement will run around a small portion of the Rocky Corner property, across neighboring 100+ acre Spykman Preserve, to the Water Authority land and reservoir.